Shelob9/meadow-foam/working-on.md

 - Status: Completed.
 - [Application](https://imaginaryshapes.com/)

-I started using an [[eisenhower-matrix]] when I ran a buiness and was paralyzed by deciding what to do, when there was to much to do.
+I started using an [[eisenhower-matrix]] when I ran a business and was paralyzed by deciding what to do, when there was to much to do.
 I built a modified matrix that adds fun as a metric to figure out what to do next.

 ### Imaginary Shapes: Problems